Note 1 – Summary of Significant Accounting Policies

 In some situations, the amount reported for a component of net position (net investment in capital assets, restricted, and unrestricted) may be significantly affected by a transaction that has resulted in recognition of a deferred outflow of resources or deferred inflow of resources.
 If the difference between a deferred outflow of resources or deferred inflow of resources and the balance of the related asset or liability is significant, governments should provide an explanation of that effect on its net position in the notes to the financial statements.

-Describe the policy regarding sick leave.
+[19] Describe the policies regarding leave (sick, vacation, PTO, etc.).
 For example:

 Upon resignation or retirement, any outstanding sick leave is lost.